Skip to main content

 Keeping a simple record or adding the details to a CV or careers portfolio makes it easier to talk about the experience in future applications or interviews.

-This is a ‘Get ready for work’ programme which offers paid work experience and helps young people build up their employability skills.
+Aimed at Year 12 pupils, this is a ‘Get ready for work’ work experience programme which offers paid work experience and helps young people build up their employability skills.

 Please read the details carefully as there are some criteria pupils need to meet.
 Find out more about the selection process.